sruthi-123-git/prime_trade.ai/README.md

 # User Authentication App

-A simple full-stack user authentication system built with React, Node.js, Express, SQLite, bcrypt for password hashing, and JWT for authentication.The goal of the project is to build a Scalable REST API with Authentication & Role-Based Access using Node.js and a basic frontend UI using React.js to interact with the APIs.
+A simple full-stack user authentication system built with React, Node.js, Express, SQLite, bcrypt for password hashing, and JWT for authentication.The goal of the project is to build a Scalable REST API with Authentication & Role-Based Access using Node.js and a basic frontend UI using React.js to interact with the APIs.The goal of the project is to build a Scalable REST API with Authentication & Role-Based Access using Node.js and a basic frontend UI using React.js to interact with the APIs.
 ---

 ## Features